 - Repeat this on the other side of your body.

-If you’re currently undergoing treatment for a pinched nerve in your lower back, it’s also important to see your doctor if symptoms worsen or don’t improve within 4 to 6 weeks.
+If you’re currently undergoing treatment for a pinched nerve in your lower back, speak with your doctor if symptoms worsen or don’t improve within 4 to 6 weeks.